Virtual tradeshow

-A virtual tradeshow (or a virtual trade fair) is a type of virtual event run in an online environment, that is hosted online for a limited period of time.
-It can be considered the online equivalent of a traditional tradeshow or exhibition, but exhibitors and visitors connect with one another on the web, rather than in-person.
+A virtual tradeshow (or a virtual trade fair) is a virtual event run in an online environment hosted online for a limited period.
+It can be considered the online equivalent of a traditional tradeshow or exhibition, but exhibitors and visitors connect on the web rather than in person.

-Virtual tradeshows can be accessed anywhere, as they are not limited by their geographic location, so all that's needed to attend is a device with good connection to the internet.
+Virtual tradeshows can be accessed anywhere, as their geographic location does not limit them, so all that's needed to attend is a device with a good connection to the internet.
 Virtual tradeshows facilitate direct interactions between exhibitors and attendees with interactive features, such as live chat, chat rooms, 1 to 1 or group video calls, Q&A, Live webinars or on-demand webinars, webcasts, lucky draws and more.

 Overview

-The structure of a typical virtual tradeshow often includes a virtual exhibition hall which users enter with specific permissions and capabilities.
+A typical virtual tradeshow structure often includes a virtual exhibition hall which users enter with specific permissions and capabilities.
 Exhibitors can build virtual booths to exhibit information related to their products or services, just as they would at a trade fair in a convention center; visitors view these virtual trade show displays in the exhibition hall.
 Users - both exhibitors and visitors - within the environment often create avatars as a visual representation of themselves.

 Like their physical counterparts, virtual tradeshows may have other components such as a web conference, webcast, web seminar ('webinar'), or other educational presentations.
 The virtual trade fair thus provides live interaction between users on several levels (one-to-one, one-to-few, one-to-many and many-to-many) and simultaneously.
-Detailed tracking mechanisms allow organisers to determine the flow of traffic in the virtual tradeshow.
-Although virtual tradeshows are usually conducted in specialised web environments, some have been organised and conducted in tightly controlled text based environments.
+Detailed tracking mechanisms allow organisers to determine traffic flow in the virtual tradeshow.
+Although virtual tradeshows are usually conducted in specialised web environments, some have been organised and conducted in tightly controlled text-based environments.

 Virtual tradeshows can be used for international tradeshows, business match-makers, procurement fairs, or product launches.
 The experience also translates well for other applications such as virtual job fairs, virtual benefits fairs, online employee networks, distributor fairs, and venture capital fairs.

-Providers of virtual event platforms have seen immense growth in the demand for their products partly attributable to the 2009-2010 recession driving cost-cutting approaches to business.
+Providers of virtual event platforms have seen immense growth in the demand for their products, partly attributable to the 2009-2010 recession driving cost-cutting approaches to business.
 According to a Champion Exposition Services study, one in four people planned to use a digital event platform in the association market.
 The study also found that 70% of "respondents are actively producing, considering or interested in pursuing virtual events."
-However, many were not looking to replace physical events, but enhance them with interactive virtual features.
+However, many were not looking to replace physical events but to enhance them with interactive virtual features.